sreyasvm/sreyasvm.github.io/README.md

 As usual spent time on my daily work (Those works are captured in my official git devlogs)

+Spent time on Java course

+##### 24-02-2021

+Office related works

+Involved in setting up a pipeline (More details in my official page)

+Started Spring Path on Plural Sight.
+Learnings will be captured in this [repo](https://github.com/sreyasvm/spring/tree/main/spring-fundamentals)

 ### Jekyll Themes